Pavel Durov

 Irina Bolgar with children

 Pavel did not comment on her statement.
-A few days later, a post appeared on Durov's Telegram channel in which he revealed that he is the biological father of over a hundred children.
+Days later, Durov posted on his Telegram channel, revealing he's the biological father of over a hundred children.
 Fifteen years earlier, a close friend had asked him to donate sperm for him and his wife.
-The clinic discovered Durov had very high-quality genetic material, and he felt it was his duty to help more than a hundred families in 12 countries become parents.
+The clinic found Durov had exceptional genetic material, and he felt obligated to help over a hundred families across 12 countries become parents.

 Now I plan to open-source my DNA so that my biological children can find each other more easily...
 I also want to help destigmatize the whole notion of sperm donation and incentivize more healthy men to do it, so that families struggling to have kids can enjoy more options.

-Durov is very meticulous about his body and mind.
+Durov maintains strict control over his physical and mental health.
 For instance, he once admitted that he eats no more than twice a day and considers three or more meals a day an unhealthy habit.
-He called Netflix, TikTok, and other sources of "irrelevant content" sticky brain mud that destroys the most important tool of any person – the mind: "If we want to regain our creative freedom, we must first regain control over our minds."
+He's branded Netflix, TikTok, and similar "irrelevant content" as sticky brain mud that destroys our most crucial asset – the mind: "If we want to regain our creative freedom, we must first regain control over our minds."

 Pavel Durov holds four citizenships: Russia, France, Saint Kitts and Nevis, and the UAE.